 If you really feel you need unlimited data, a low-cost carrier like Mint Mobile offers unlimited data at half the cost compared to one of the big guys.

 If you want to opt for an unlimited data plan, just be sure to check the low-cost carrier's fine print.
 Unlimited never really means unlimited.
-Most carriers have a data cap, which once reached, your speeds will slow.
+Most carriers have a data cap, which, once reached, your speeds will slow.

 Only you can estimate how much cell phone data you need each month.
-But it's easy to estimate your usage to make sure you pick the best data cell phone plans to suit your needs.
+But it's easy to estimate your usage to make sure you pick the best cell phone plans to suit your needs.

-MVNOs offer flexible plans to work for you, so it's easy to amend your plan if your needs change.
+The best MVNOs offer flexible plans to work for you, so it's easy to amend your plan if your needs change.